-- The impact on Defined Benefit pension schemes of the ending of contracting out. - The impact on future government spending, including the impact of ending contracting out and trade-offs between the levels of the single-tier pension and how it is increased over time.
+- The impact of a switch from the triple-lock to uprating by earnings. - The impact on Defined Benefit pension schemes of the ending of contracting out. - The impact on future government spending, including the impact of ending contracting out and trade-offs between the levels of the single-tier pension and how it is increased over time.